rosette-proj/rosette-extractor-yaml/README.md

 ### Standalone Usage

-While most of the time rosette-extractor-yaml will probably be used alongside rosette-server, there may arise use cases where someone might want to use it on its own.
+While most of the time rosette-extractor-yaml will probably be used alongside rosette-server (or similar), there may arise use cases where someone might want to use it on its own.
 The `extract_each_from` method on `RailsExtractor` (or `DottedKeyExtractor`) yields `Rosette::Core::Phrase` objects (or returns an enumerator):

 ```ruby
 yaml_source_code = "en:\n  title:\n    Foobarbaz"